-The following is an interview with Wes Del Val, vice president and associate publisher at powerHouse Books, which brings out “Take Ivy” on August 31.
+It’s been nine years since the publication of a mysterious Japanese picture book called “Take Ivy.”
+The following is our 2010 interview with Wes Del Val, vice president and associate publisher at powerHouse Books, on how the viral phenomenon came about.

 IS: “Take Ivy” isn’t due to come out for another month, and yet you’ve already pre-sold the first printing.
 How many copies have you sold in advance of publication?